OntimizeWeb/ontimize-web-templates/templates/grid/README.md

       pageable="yes" query-rows="16" fixed-header="yes" refresh-button="no" gutter-size="18px" detail-mode="none">
 ```

+3. Configure your filter component setting your inputs and custom ATTR to build the filter.
+Example of how filter builder works at the end of the readme.

-3. Add the translations you want to use on your app ​​to the `en.json` and `es.json` files of your project
+4. Add the translations you want to use on your app ​​to the `en.json` and `es.json` files of your project

 <br/>

-4. Configure routing in `main-routing.module.ts`
+5. Configure routing in `main-routing.module.ts`

 <br/>